What is the Best Robo Advisor?

 The value proposition of robo advisors is based entirely upon the quality of the underlying algorithms.
 By automating some of the more mundane aspects of the investment advisory industry, robo advisors provide professional and actionable investment advice at the fraction of the cost of traditional advisors.
 The result is a well diversified, tax efficient portfolio which conforms to an investor’s risk tolerance - something novice investors can definitely benefit from in this increasingly harsh world where most people are left to fend for themselves in preparing for retirement.

-If you are a complete beginner to investing, robo advisors offer a painless and cost effective way to get a well balanced portfolio up and running which conforms to professional portfolio theory techniques.
+If you are a complete beginner to investing, robo advisors offer a painless and cost effective way to get a well balanced portfolio up and running which conforms to professional portfolio theory techniques, without relying on stock picking.
 The services on offer will also be of great value to investors with smaller account sizes who up until now have been locked out from professional advice in the traditional advisory world, and have relied largely on potluck and advice from friends as their primary investment strategy.

 The benefits of robo investing are not exclusively tied to novice investors of course, experienced investors can also take advantage of some of the more complex functions robo advisors provide including tax optimization and ensuring that a their portfolios are enjoying the lowest execution fees on offer.